sghpjuikit/player/README.md

 - VM run options

 The application can use lots of RAM if it displays images, so Xmx1g or more is recommended.
-The rest is due to java 9 modularization.
+The rest is necessary due to java 9 modularization.

     -Xmx3g
     --add-exports javafx.graphics/com.sun.javafx.css=ALL-UNNAMED
     --add-exports javafx.graphics/com.sun.javafx.tk=ALL-UNNAMED